michaelsung/dotfiles/README.md

 - **Terminal:** Kitty
 - **Shell:** Zsh
-- **Editor:** Helix
+- **Editor:** Neovim (LazyVim)
 - **Multiplexer:** Zellij
 - **File Manager:** lf

 ## Inactive

-- Alacritty: Replaced with Kitty, and using Windows Terminal when I'm on Windows
+- Alacritty: Replaced with Kitty, and using Windows Terminal when I'm on Windows.
+Kitty looks better when using an increased line height.
-- Neovim: Replaced with Helix
+- ~~Neovim: Replaced with Helix~~ Helix: Replaced with LazyVim
 - Tmux: Replaced with Zellij

 ## Dependencies